Kumaravinash9/GrofersAssign/README.md

  By using `getobeweek`, i filtered the event which  has occured in one week ago and also check the winners of the event decided or not . if winner was not  decided, it chose  the three random users  from the list of participated user and map the random choosen winners in the `winners field` and return the list of winners.
 Logic code is defined in route `/getlastweekwinner` in  `Routes/LuckyDraw/luckyDraw.js` file. function for choosing  random  three numbers is defined in  `Routes/LuckyDraw/luckyDrawUtils.js` file by the name of `firstrandomNumber`, `secondrandomNumber` and `thirdrandomNumber`.

-* Compute the winner for the event and announce the winner. almost same as for the lastoneweekwinners API.
+* Compute the winner for the event and announce the winner.

+Almost same as for the lastoneweekwinners API.
 Logic code is defined in  route `/:id/winners` which is available in`Routes/LuckyDraw/luckyDraw.js` file.